 - Solicited programs from PLLIP members/advertised the opportunity for PLLIP program sponsorship at the AALL Annual Meeting.

-- Hosted a PLLIP Webinar, “Want to propose a program for AALL 2020?” on September 16, 2019, on the Ideascale website and program proposals.
+- Hosted a PLLIP Webinar, “Gearing up for Cleveland – Tips and Tricks for Submitting Annual Meeting Program Proposals” on October 26, 2020, on the Ideascale website and program proposals.

-- Highlighted PLLIP members’ Annual Virtual Meeting programs by weeding through accepted programs and comparing to list of PLLIP members, and advertising the programs to the listserv.
+- Highlighted PLLIP members’ Annual Virtual Meeting programs and speakers by reviewing list of accepted programs and comparing to list of PLLIP members, and advertising the programs to the listserv.

 Co-Chairs: Johanna Bizub, Janice Henderson

 Members: Mary Jenkins, Patricia Barbone, Caren Luckie, Margaret Kribble

 The Committee was asked to review the PLLIP Procedures Manual focusing on the sections pertaining to the Bylaws Committee.
 The Committee reviewed and made recommendations to align with AALL’s.